 Baking science alert:

-Most folks don’t typically keep buttermilk in the house.
+Most people don’t typically keep buttermilk in the house.
 I know I wouldn’t if I didn’t bake for a living.
-Save yourself a trip to the store and make your own buttermilk at home.
+Save yourself a trip to the store and make a DIY buttermilk at home.
 Measure 1 Tablespoon of white vinegar or lemon juice in a measuring cup.
 Then, add enough milk (1%, 2%, or whole) to the same measuring cup until it reaches 1 cup.
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in your recipe.